Ultimate Guide to Paragliding in Bali: Sites, Safety & Seasons

 Paragliding in Bali showcases some of the most stunning aerial views imaginable.
 From majestic beaches to rolling hills, there are locations that cater to all levels of experience, especially beginners who are just getting their wings.

-- Timbis Beach: Located on the southern coast of Bali, Timbis Beach is one of the most popular spots for beginner paragliders.
-The takeoff area, situated atop a cliff, provides an easy and safe launch, leading to a flight over beautiful coastal views.
-With professional instructors available, first-timers find it a reassuring place to start their paragliding journey.
+Timbis Beach (Bukit Peninsula): located on the southern coast of Bali, Timbis Beach is one of the most popular spots for beginner paragliders, as it’s considered the safest.
+The takeoff area, situated atop a cliff, provides an easy and safe launch (coastal ridge soaring), leading to a flight over beautiful coastal views, with a ridge stretching up to 10 kilometers.
+With professional instructors available, first-timers find it a reassuring place to start their paragliding journey, while more advanced paragliders can just enjoy an easy ride with beautiful views.

-- Gunung Payung: Another excellent location for novice paragliders is Gunung Payung, positioned near Nusa Dua.
-This site offers a less crowded atmosphere compared to Timbis Beach but with equally stunning vistas of the ocean.
+Gunung Payung: another excellent location for novice paragliders is Gunung Payung, positioned near Nusa Dua.
+This site is close to Timbis beach, but offers a less crowded atmosphere, with equally stunning views of the ocean.
 The wind conditions here are reliably gentle, making takeoffs and landings more manageable for beginners.

 Discovering the optimal season for paragliding in Bali ensures an exceptional experience.
 The island’s climate plays a crucial role in determining when it’s best to take to the skies.